xxdydx/tp/docs/UserGuide.md

 ![Ui](images/Ui.png)

 **Try these commands** by typing them in the command box at the top and pressing Enter:
 * `help` - Opens a help window showing all available commands
 * `list` - Shows all your contacts (clients and vendors)
-* `cat florist` - Shows only florist vendors
+* `cat florist` - Shows only vendors categorized as florist
-* `add n/Jane Smith p/91234567 e/jane@flowers.com a/123 Orchard Road type/vendor price/1500 t/florist` - Adds a new florist vendor
+* `add n/Jane Smith p/91234567 e/jane@flowers.com a/123 Orchard Road type/vendor price/1500 c/florist` - Adds a new florist vendor
-* `add n/John Doe p/98765432 e/johnd@example.com a/311 Clementi Ave type/client w/15-06-2026 pr/Jane Doe budget/10000 t/friends` - Adds a new client couple
+* `add n/John Doe p/98765432 e/johnd@example.com a/311 Clementi Ave type/client w/15-06-2026 pr/Jane Doe budget/9000-10000` - Adds a new client couple
 * `delete 3` - Deletes the 3rd contact in the current list
 * `exit` - Closes the app